-If you have children under 18 years old you can have the provider supplement to the study grant which is 75,00 euros a month.
-You don’t have to apply for the provider supplement it is granted for you automatically by Kela if you are allowed to get the study grant.
+If you have children under 18 years old, you can have a provider supplement to the study grant which is 100,00 euros a month.
+You don’t have to apply for the provider supplement, it is granted for you automatically by Kela if you are allowed to get the study grant.

-The student loan is part of the student financial aid.
+The student loan is a part of the student financial aid.
 Banks grant the loan and the government guarantees it.
 Students can qualify for the loan for the same period when they receive the study grant.
 The maximum guarantee for the student loan is 650 euros a month.
-The amount of the loan guarantee is 800 euros a month for the Finnish students who are studying outside Finland.
-Students in higher education who receive study grant are awarded the government loan guarantee without application.
+For Finnish students, who are studying outside of Finland, the amount of the loan guarantee is 800 euros a month.
+Students in higher education, who receive a study grant are awarded the government loan guarantee without application.

 You are eligible for a student loan tax deduction (if you enrolled to a university between 1 August 2015 and 31th July 2014) or compensation (if you enrolled to a university 1 August 2014 or later), provided that you complete your degree within the set time and that your loan capital is big enough.
 The student loan compensation is 40% and the student loan tax deduction is 30% of the student loan debt exceeding EUR 2,500.

-Most accurate information about the financial aid for students can be found on Kela’s website or from the Specialist of social affairs of the Student Union of the University of Oulu.
+Most accurate information about the financial aid for students can be found on Kela’s website or from the Specialist in Social Affairs of the Student Union of the University of Oulu.

-Finnish students who are going to school abroad can get a housing supplement from residential costs.
-The amount of housing supplement is a maximum 210 euros per month depending on the country.
+Finnish students, who are studying abroad can get a housing supplement for residential costs.
+The amount of housing supplement is a maximum of 210 euros per month depending on the country.
 The preconditions for receiving the housing supplement are the same as they are for receiving the study grant, but also some additional terms.

 General housing allowance

 Low-income households in Finland can get general housing allowance payments to cover some of the housing costs.
 Students renting an apartment in Finland can claim general housing allowance.
 Kela pays housing benefits for acceptable housing costs.
 There is a statutory maximum limit on acceptable housing costs, i.e. maximum housing costs.
 If the acceptable housing costs exceed the maximum housing costs, the housing allowance is not calculated on the basis of actual housing costs but the maximum housing costs.
 The rates of maximum housing costs are linked to the household size and the municipality in which the home is located.
-In cases where the recipient’s income does not affect the housing allowance, the allowance covers 80% of acceptable housing costs up to the maximum limit for housing costs.
-If you live in a rented apartment in Oulu maximum housing costs to one person household is 396 euros a month.
-For two persons household the maximum housing costs are 579 euros a month, for three persons household it is 734 euros a month and for four persons household it is 869 euros a month (for every additional household person over four it is +119 euros a month).
+In cases, where the recipient’s income does not affect the housing allowance, the allowance covers 80% of acceptable housing costs up to the maximum limit for housing costs.
+If you live in a rental apartment in Oulu, the maximum housing costs to a one-person household are 396 euros a month.
+For a two-persons household the maximum housing costs are 579 euros a month, for a three-persons household they are 734 euros a month and for a four-persons household they are 869 euros a month (for every additional household person over four they are +119 euros a month).

 Persons sharing a household must claim general housing allowance together.

-Persons who are considered to part of the same household:
+Persons who are considered to be part of the same household:

 - close relatives sharing a home (married and cohabiting couples, grandparents, parents and children)